HEIGVD-S3-DAI/fastpaws/README.md

 You cannot win the game if you have typos in your paragraph.
 Make sure to correct all your mistakes.

 Good luck!

+### Game logic

+The game logic is as follows:

+- The server starts the game if there are at least **two** clients connected and ready.
+- If a client connects during the game, the client will have to wait for the end of the current game to play.

 ## Usage